codepo8/developer-advocacy-handbook/create-slide-decks.md

 still happens, but I found a lot less conference set-ups having an issue with soundless video than with real "movies" that need sound.

-> **Example:** another exception to my rule is when you want to provoke a very emotional response and make people understand something beyond their own experience that is very human.
+> **Example:** Another exception to my rule is when you want to provoke an emotional response and make people understand something beyond their own experience that is very human.
 One example is that when I talked about the accessible version of YouTube I created a long time ago.
 Rather than me explaining what effect these changes to the interface had